productteams/1of23/site/content/products.md

     - image: /img/illustrations/meeting-space.svg
       text: >
         5-We believe that wildcrafted artifacts have the power to bring people together.
         That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+     - image: /img/illustrations/meeting-space.svg
+      text: >
+        6-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+     - image: /img/illustrations/meeting-space.svg
+      text: >
+        7-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+     - image: /img/illustrations/meeting-space.svg
+      text: >
+        8-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+      - image: /img/illustrations/meeting-space.svg
+      text: >
+        9-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+      - image: /img/illustrations/meeting-space.svg
+      text: >
+        10-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+      - image: /img/illustrations/meeting-space.svg
+      text: >
+        11-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+      - image: /img/illustrations/meeting-space.svg
+      text: >
+        12-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+      - image: /img/illustrations/meeting-space.svg
+      text: >
+        13-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+       - image: /img/illustrations/meeting-space.svg
+      text: >
+        14-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+       - image: /img/illustrations/meeting-space.svg
+      text: >
+        15-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+      - image: /img/illustrations/meeting-space.svg
+      text: >
+        16-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+      - image: /img/illustrations/meeting-space.svg
+      text: >
+        17-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
+      - image: /img/illustrations/meeting-space.svg
+      text: >
+        18-We believe that wildcrafted artifacts have the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
 All of the artwork on display there is for